FORGE® for flowforming

 Flow forming simulation

-CASE STUDY: FLOWFORMING OF AN ALUMINIUM WHEEL RIM
+CASE STUDY: FLOWFORMING OF AN ALUMINUM WHEEL RIM

 The example presented here corresponds to the forming of an aluminium rim.
 After the forging, drilling and flaring stages also carried out in FORGE®, the flow forming of the part is done by a 2D simulation, with a calculation time of 10 minutes.